 Despite its highly controversial topic, Everything is Fine is not one of Francois Ozon’s most poignant movies.
 The performances are often impassive and unemotional, the characters exhibiting a large degree of stoicism in the face of adversity.
 This is not a punch-in-the-face type of drama, but instead a patient and resigned one.

-Everything Went Fine just showed at the 69th San Sebastian International Film Festival.
+Everything Went Fine showed at the 69th San Sebastian International Film Festival, when this piece was originally written.
+In cinemas and also on Curzon Home Cinema on Friday, June 17th.